alanng0000/Doc/Doc/Mode/a.md

 **Mode** is unit of execution that can do anything in [info tech](../InfoTech/a.md).

-Mode is task for [Terra System](../TerraSystem/a.md).
+Mode is task for [Terra Sema](../TerraSema/a.md).

 Mode do what that [Terra Op](../TerraOp/a.md) List it have.
-It Terra Op list is execute by Terra System.
+It Terra Op list is execute by Terra Sema.